 Will those who have been ill with COVID-19 still receive the vaccine?
 Do they not already have antibodies?

-The CDC is stating that the Pfizer-BioNTech COVID-19 vaccine is safe and likely efficacious in people with evidence of prior COVID-19 infection, and it should be offered regardless of history of prior symptomatic or asymptomatic COVID-19 infection.
+The CDC is stating that COVID-19 vaccines are safe and likely efficacious in people with evidence of prior COVID-19 infection, and should be offered regardless of history of prior symptomatic or asymptomatic COVID-19 infection.
 This is based on the fact that it is not entirely clear how protective immunity from natural infection is nor for how long.
 Based on the CDC’s recommendations we are planning to offer vaccines to those who have had prior COVID-19 illness.
 Note: it is recommended that individuals with active COVID-19 have vaccination deferred until they have recovered from the acute illness and have met criteria to discontinue isolation.

 Will this vaccine have any age restrictions?

-Currently the vaccines are for 16 and above (for Pfizer) and 18 and above (for Moderna); they are looking at the 12-15 age group.
+Currently the vaccines are for 16 and above (for Pfizer) and 18 and above (for Moderna and Johnson & Johnson); they are looking at the 12-15 age group.
 We are not aware of any studies for those under age 12 and indirect assessments of efficacy may be employed in this age group.
 The Advisory Committee on Immunization Practices (ACIP) will have recommendations for Pfizer and Moderna vaccines shortly after the FDA (Food & Drug Administration) review is completed.

 When will the vaccine be available to everyone?

 As part of the vaccine distribution planning effort, the federal government and Washington State are considering many factors such as prioritization of high-risk groups, vaccine supply and distribution, logistics, safety, and clinical guidance.You may find full details of this allocation guidance here and an infographic of the current phases here.

 Please continue to check back here on EvergreenHealth’s COVID-19 Information Hub for additional details on when the vaccine will be available to you.